epsilonrt/piduino/README.md

 * Creating a purely virtual class IoDevice
 * analogWrite() with GPIO software PWM feature (Polling with thread)
 * Emulate setup() and loop() for Arduino compatibility (in Arduino.h)
+* Cleaning the architecture detection

 The rest of the things to do:

-* Cleaning the architecture detection
+* Tool for managing the database of boards with Qt
 * Serial Port API
 * I2C Bus API
 * SPI Bus API